3 tips for making the most of your #SocialforGood conference ticket

 Thankfully, social media has shown us that meeting people online before meeting them in person can be a smart conference strategy.
-To help you, we’ve created a WIBN Attendee on Twitter.
+To help you, we’ve created a WIBN Attendee List on Twitter.
 Search through and read the bios beforehand – a little bit of homework can go a long way.

 Bring your stuff